 What should you do with surplus transformers?

 If you run into one of these surplus transformers or currently own one of them, you have several options.
-You can either keep it as a backup in case one of your other transformers fails, you can get it repaired, you can sell it to a recycler to scrap, or you can sell it to a reconditioner like Maddox to upcycle.
+You can either keep it as a backup in case one of your other transformers fails, you can get it repaired, you can sell it to a recycler to scrap, or you can sell it to a remanufacturer like Maddox to upcycle.
 Let’s look at each of these options in more detail.

 Keep your surplus transformer as a backup